-His rugged mug has symbolized the best of the oil patch since 1955.
+Joe Roughneck and his rugged mug has symbolized the best of the U.S. oil patch since 1955.
 His sculpture has been dedicated in parks, saluted by Texas governors, and featured in newspaper and magazine articles.

-Joe Roughneck - presented annually as the U.S. petroleum industry’s “Chief Roughneck Award” – honors one individual whose achivements and character represent the highest ideals of the oil and natural gas industry.
+A bronze Joe Roughneck presented annually as the petroleum industry’s “Chief Roughneck Award” honors a person whose achievements and character represent the highest ideals of the industry.